AbductiveLearning/ABLkit/docs/Intro/Learning.rst

 In this section, we will look at how to build the learning part.

-In ABL kit, building the learning part involves two steps:
+In ABLkit, building the learning part involves two steps:

 1. Build a machine learning base model used to make predictions on instance-level data.
 2. Instantiate an ``ABLModel`` with the base model, which enables the learning part to process example-level data.